tribela/nagato/README.rst

 .. code-block:: console

-   $ nagato -H localhost -p 8080 -vv --logfile /tmp/nagato.log
+   $ nagato -H localhost -p 8080 -vv

 then, you should be config your browser's config to use nagato proxy: localhost:8080